cluesurf/term/readme.md

 ## Introduction

-StarTree is a cross-platform application framework _in development_ (extreme **prototype**).
+StarTree is a cross-platform programming/application/compiler framework written in [TreeCode](https://github.com/cluesurf/tree), and it is still in the _super prototype_ stage.
 It is far from being working, so mainly just a collection of packages with API ideas.
 The long term goal is to now get this working :).

+Think of it as a "reactive compiler", basically you model stuff in TreeCode (a simple structured language), and StarTree compiles that code into applications or software.

 _Check out the
 "[Book](https://github.com/cluesurf/star.tree/tree/make/book)" for the